Romani people in the United Kingdom: England

-Romanichal Travellers in England are generally known as "English Travellers" or "English Gypsies".
-They are found in England (as well as South Wales, Northeast Wales and the Scottish Borders), and they speak Angloromani.
-Much like the rest of England, there is a north–south divide between Romanichal Travellers in Southern and Northern England, with the two groups' dialects differing in pronunciation and vocabulary.
+Romanichal (commonly known as "English Gypsies") are a Romani subgroup in England.
+The first Romanies arrived in England in the 16th century.
+Romanichal predominantly live in England, but also in South Wales, Northeast Wales and the Scottish Borders.
+Most Romanichal speak English and Angloromani.
+There exists a north–south divide between Romanichal in Southern and Northern England, with the two groups' dialects differing in pronunciation and vocabulary.

 Wales

-Welsh Kale are Welsh Romani, they are found in the Welsh-speaking parts of Northwestern Wales, and they speak Welsh Kalá.
+Kalé are a Romani subgroup in Wales.
+The first Romanies arrived in Wales in the 16th century.
+Kale predominantly live in the Welsh-speaking parts of northwestern Wales and traditionally speak Romnimus.
 The Romani population in Wales is estimated to be around 3,000.
-The Roma first arrived in Wales during the 16th century.